saanvichugh/sofa_env/README.md

 # SOFA_ENV

+## My Contributions

+This fork extends the original `sofa_env` Reach environment with a **static obstacle sphere** for obstacle-avoidance research in surgical robotics RL.
+All changes are additive — the base environment's default behavior (all reward weights at 0.0) is unchanged unless explicitly configured.

+## What Was Added

+**Static obstacle sphere**, integrated as a first-class part of the Reach task: the agent's end effector must reach a target while avoiding a fixed spherical obstacle, with collision detection and a configurable penalty wired into the reward function.
+- The obstacle's position is **not included in the observation space** in this static version — the agent must learn to avoid it purely through the reward signal, not by directly observing its location.
+(A dynamic version, with randomized obstacle placement and position included in the observation vector, is a planned extension.)

+# About the Original Project
 Gym environments for reinforcement learning based on the [SOFA Simulation Framework](https://www.sofa-framework.org/).
 This repository is part of "LapGym - An Open Source Framework for Reinforcement Learning in Robot-Assisted Laparoscopic Surgery".
 See [LapGym](https://www.jmlr.org/papers/v24/23-0207.html) for the paper and [lap_gym](https://github.com/ScheiklP/lap_gym) for the top level repository.